-41. Costs of \$1,814.12 incurred by the Messer Caparello law firm through May 14, 2017, are reasonable.
+43. Costs of \$1,814.12 incurred by the Messer Caparello law firm through May 14, 2017, are reasonable.
 Costs of \$957.44 incurred by the Messer Caparello law firm after May 14, 2017, are reasonable.

-42. The total hours spent on this case by the Flagler County Attorney's Office is reasonable.
-Time records of the Flagler County Attorney's Office through May 15, 2017, indicate that a total of 16.50 hours of attorney time were spent assisting in the defense of the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding.
-Time records of the Flagler County Attorney's Office through May 15, 2017, indicate that a total of 21.50 hours of paralegal time were spent assisting in the defense of the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding.
+44. The total hours spent on this case by the Flagler County Attorney's Office is reasonable.
+Time records of the

+Flagler County Attorney's Office through May 15, 2017, indicate that a total of 12.40 hours for attorney time were spent in assisting in the defense of the underlying complaint with the Commission and in seeking costs and fees in this proceeding.
+Time records of the Flagler County Attorney's Office through May 15, 2017, indicate that a total of 24.75 hours for paralegal time were spent in assisting in the defense of the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding.

-43. The record remained open for submission of costs and attorneys' fees records after May 15, 2017, through the date of submission of the Proposed Recommended Order.
-These additional records of the Flagler County Attorney's Office indicate that a total of 6.60 hours of attorney time, and 2.10 hours of paralegal time, were spent in seeking costs and fees for that defense at the formal hearing in this cause and in preparation and submission of the Proposed Recommended Order.
+45. The record remained open for submission of costs and attorneys' fees records after May 15, 2017, through the date of submission of the Proposed Recommended Order.
+These additional records of the Flagler County Attorney's Office indicate that a total of 6.60 hours of attorney time, and that a total of 14.30 hours of paralegal time were spent in seeking costs and fees for that defense at the formal hearing in this cause and in preparation and submission of the Proposed Recommended Order.

-44. Costs of \$168.93 incurred by the Flagler County Attorney's Office through May 15, 2017, are reasonable.
+46. Costs of \$168.93 incurred by the Flagler County Attorney's Office through May 15, 2017, are reasonable.
 Costs of \$292.99 incurred by the Flagler County Attorney's Office after May 15, 2017, are reasonable.

-45. A reasonable hourly rate to compensate the Flagler County Attorney's Office in this proceeding for attorney time is \$325 per hour.
+47. A reasonable hourly rate for the time of Flagler County Attorney in connection with this matter is \$325 per hour.

-46. A reasonable hourly rate for the time of the paralegal in the Flagler County Attorney's Office in connection with this matter is \$150 per hour.
+48. A reasonable hourly rate for the time of the paralegal in the Flagler County Attorney's Office in connection with this matter is \$150 per hour.

-47. Based on the findings herein, Meeker established that he incurred the following expenses: (i) reasonable costs in the amount of \$2,771.56 and reasonable attorneys' fees in the amount of \$44,877.00 for the services of the Messer Caparello law firm in defending against the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding; and (ii) reasonable costs in the amount of \$461.92 and reasonable attorneys' fees in the amount of \$11,509.42 for the services of the Flagler County Attorney's Office in defending against the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding.
+49. Based on the findings herein, Ericksen has established that he incurred: (i) reasonable costs in the amount of \$2,731.69, and reasonable attorneys' fees in the amount of \$53,662.00 for the services of the Messer Caparello law firm in defending against the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding; and (ii) reasonable costs in the amount of \$461.92 and attorneys' fees in the amount of \$12,032.50 for the services of the Flagler County Attorney's Office in defending against the underlying complaint filed with the Commission and in seeking costs and fees in this proceeding.